tssan/cftutorials/content/Tutorials/static-page-generator.md

 * Terminal basic knowladge

-# What will you learn from this tutorial
+## What will you learn from this tutorial

 After this tutorial you will be able to create and install blog website on you hosting account.
 This is easy and fast way to create web content with minimum technical skills.

-# Step 1: Python environment setup
+## Step 1: Python environment setup

-Let's create root folder for our project.
+Let's create root folder for our project and then inside set up virtual environment:

 `mkdir myblog`

 `cd myblog`

-Now we need virtuale environment.
-I'm using `virtualenv` for this:

 `virtualenv -p python3 .venv`